IBM/ubiquity-k8s/README.md

   * The Provisioner is supported on the following operating systems:
     - RHEL 7+
     - SUSE 12+

+  * The Provisioner requires Kubernetes version 1.5.6 or later.

   * The following sudoers configuration `/etc/sudoers` is required to run the Provisioner as root user: